Retirement Living Hub

 Why Waitlists Are Common in Senior Housing

-• Limited Availability: Units become available only when current residents move or pass away.
+• Limited Availability: Units only become available when current residents move or pass away.
 This creates an unpredictable inventory turnover.

 • Continuum of Care Offerings: Continuing Care Retirement Communities (CCRCs) often have the longest waitlists.
 A CCRC provides a range of living options, from independent living to assisted living, memory care, and skilled nursing care, all on one campus.
 People often join a CCRC waitlist for independent living, anticipating future care needs and seeking the security of knowing those services are available.